top of page

 After pumping out a rash of reports to Human Rights Watch about the impact of Russia's bombardment, the group's legal advisor sent me a terse note: "You aren't a war correspondent.
 You need to investigate proportionality and targeting.
 Not every civilian death is a war crime."

-I knew all that, but I had forgotten that point in the heat of the moment.
+I knew all that, but I had forgotten in the heat of the moment.
 Arguing about international humanitarian law, the "laws of war," seemed beside the point.

 Today, I'm not sure who was right.
-My outraged self that wanted to rage about the human cost of Russian artillery fire, or the human rights investigator self who was tasked with figuring out which of those deaths was indeed "illegal"?
+My outraged self that wanted to rage at the human cost of Russian artillery fire or the human rights investigator tasked with figuring out which of those deaths was "illegal"?

-Interesting fact: At 1,700 kilometers, Grozny, the capital of Chechnya, is equidistant from Gaza and Kyiv.
+Interesting fact: At 1,700 kilometers, Grozny, the capital of Chechnya, is equidistant from both Gaza and Kyiv.

 For more blog posts, see www.jamesron.org or www.jamesron.net.